modularml/mojo/docs/README.md

 [docs.modular.com/mojo](https://docs.modular.com/mojo).

-The only things not here are the Jupyter notebooks, which are instead in the [`examples/notebooks/`](../examples/notebooks/) directory, and the Mojo Standard Library reference.
+The only things not here are the Jupyter notebooks, which are instead in the [`examples/notebooks/`](../examples/notebooks/) directory, the `mojo` CLI pages, and the Mojo Standard Library reference.
 The reference docs are generated from source files, which are currently not open-sourced.

 ## Contributing